 Have you had a letter from Rossendales bailiffs saying that you owe them money?
 Not sure what to do next?
 Council Tax Advisors is here to help.
 In this blog we’ll explain who Rossendales bailiffs are, the process that led up to you receiving a letter from them and the powers that they have.
 Most importantly, we will also tell you how you can deal with them.

 We help hundreds of people who have problem debt and many of them have been contacted by Rossendales bailiffs.
 The advice and support we give is free of charge.
-So if you have got problem debt and have been contacted by Rossendales bailiffs, get in touch with us today on 0300 302 1806.
+So if you have got problem debt and have been contacted by Rossendales bailiffs, get in touch with us today.
 We can help!

 Who are Rossendales bailiffs?

 Rossendales are one of the biggest bailiff companies in the country.
 This means that if you have got problem debt and the bailiffs have become involved, Rossendales may well be the bailiffs you are dealing with.

 Rossendales have over 140 clients including district and city councils, metropolitan and unitary authorities, London boroughs and consortiums.

 Rossendales provide enforcement services.
 This means they have the legal power to collect debt on behalf of their clients.
 They collect over £92 million on behalf of their clients every year.

 As a reputable company of bailiffs, you can expect Rossendales to treat you fairly and reasonably.
 However, they will always act in the best interests of their client not you.
 So if you would like advice on how to deal with Rossendales bailiffs, get in touch with us today for free advice and support.

 Rossendales bailiffs collect debt on behalf of public sector bodies such as councils.